ztlevi/dotty/misc/gpg/README.md

 ```

 2. You can either add `StreamLocalBindUnlink yes` to your `/etc/ssh/sshd_config` and restart your
    sshd service.
-Or use `ssh-with-gpg-socket-deleted kuro` to kill remote gpg-agent and then create
+Or use `ssh-with-gpg-socket-deleted kuro 10.0.0.3 ztlevi` to kill remote gpg-agent
-   a ssh session with local gpg forwarded.
+   and then create a ssh session with local gpg forwarded.